Chess-Fish/v1-core/docs/index.md

 function depositToWager(address wagerAddress, uint256 amount) external
 ```

+Deposits prize to wager address

-used to deposit prizes to wager
+_used to deposit prizes to wager_

 ## MoveHelper